vidulum/documentation/docs/chain-details/module_overview.md

 ### Overview

-Crypto.org Chain is based on Tendermint Core's consensus engine, it relies on a set of validators to participate in the proof of stake (PoS) consensus protocol, and they are responsible for committing new blocks in the blockchain.
+Vidulum Chain is based on Tendermint Core's consensus engine, it relies on a set of validators to participate in the proof of stake (PoS) consensus protocol, and they are responsible for committing new blocks in the blockchain.

 - `unbonding_time`: The time duration of unbonding;
 - `max_validators`: The maximum number of validator;